waylybaye/refreshjs/README.md

 refreshjs
 =========

-refreshjs is a small tool which refresh the browser automatically when watched files changeed.
+refreshjs is a small tool which refresh the browser automatically when watched files changed.

 Quick Start